HeyItsSwathi/HeyItsSwathi/README.md

 ## 🌐 About Me

-Network Engineer with **5+ years** of experience in enterprise and hybrid infrastructure.
-I design, deploy, and troubleshoot complex networks — and increasingly, automate them.
+Network Engineer with 5+ years of experience in enterprise and hybrid infrastructure, specializing in SD-WAN, routing & switching, network migrations, and automation.
+I work with technologies like Cisco Catalyst SD-WAN, Meraki, Cisco 9K series, and network monitoring platforms to build reliable and scalable networks.

-- 🔧 Specializing in **SD-WAN**, Routing & Switching, and Network Migrations
-- 🤖 Automating network tasks with **Python**
-- ☁️ Exploring **Cloud Networking**, **Network Security**, and deeper automation
-- 🏢 Working with Cisco Catalyst SD-WAN, Meraki, Cisco 9K Series, DNAC
-- 📍 Bengaluru, India
+I enjoy solving complex network problems, automating repetitive tasks with Python,CAC and Hive, and continuously learning about cloud and infrastructure technologies.
+Currently exploring deeper into network automation, and cloud networking.

 ---